espressif/esp-idf/examples/peripherals/i2s/i2s_audio_recorder_sdcard/README.md

 ### Hardware Required

-* A development board with ESP32 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.)
+* A development board with ESP32 or ESP32S3 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.)
 * A USB cable for power supply and programming
 * A digital microphone (SPK0838HT4H PDM output was used in this example)